How Healthcare Costs Work in Australia

 Gap fees and out-of-pocket costs

-A gap fee is the difference between what a non-bulk-billing provider charges and what Medicare rebates.
-If a GP charges $90 for a standard consultation and the Medicare rebate is around $42, the gap is roughly $48.
-The patient pays the full $90, then receives the rebate back (often instantly via electronic claiming).
+A gap fee is the difference between what a non-bulk-billing provider charges and what Medicare rebates back.
+Say a GP charges $90 for a standard consult and the Medicare rebate is around $42.
+The gap is roughly $48.
+You pay the full $90, then the rebate comes back to you – often instantly through electronic claiming.

-Gap fees are common and legal.
-Providers set their own fees; Medicare doesn’t regulate them.
-The trade-off is patient choice: providers who set higher fees often offer shorter wait times, longer consultations, or specialist expertise that justifies the price for the patient.
+Gap fees are common, and they’re legal.
+Providers set their own fees and Medicare doesn’t regulate them.
+The flip side is choice: a clinic charging more often gives you shorter waits, longer appointments, or specialist expertise you’ve decided is worth paying for.

 The Medicare Safety Net